YorkCodeDojo/yoda/readme.md

 For such an important task,  the machine is actually pretty basic.

 * It has 256 memory locations (0x0-0xFF), each of which can hold a single byte.
+Due to the lack of memory space,  the machine comes with a couple of instructions (WriteToFile and LoadFromFile) which allows memory to be written to/from files.

 * At startup,  memory is populated from a boot file.
 i.e. If the boot file contains the bytes 1 2 3,  then the first three memory locations will be populated with 1, 2 and 3.
 The remaining 253 bytes